ksu-cs-textbooks/cis301/content/4-chapter/4_4-impliesRules.md

           P → Q
 ```

-Here is a simple example of a Logika proof that shows the syntax of the `→i` rule:
+Here is a simple example of a proof that shows the syntax of the `→i` rule:

 ```text
 a → b, b → c ⊢ a → c